Hidden Man: Production

 Wuxi Zizai Film and Television Company Limited bought the film rights to the wuxia novel Xia Yin (侠隐) written by Zhang Beihai.

-The film became the third in a series, with two prequels, Let the Bullets Fly (2010) and Gone with the Bullets (2014).
+The film became the third in a trilogy, with two prequels, Let the Bullets Fly (2010) and Gone with the Bullets (2014).

 Filming locations included Xi'an, Beijing, and Yunnan.

 American actor Kevin Spacey was supposed to appear in a scene, but this was cut after Spacey's sexual assault allegations came to light.

 Release

 On May 15, 2018, the producers announced that the film was scheduled for release on July 13, 2018.
 The film premiered in Beijing on July 10 with wide-release in China on July 13.
 The film earned $17.9 million on opening day, totaling $46.5 million after three days.

 Awards and nominations

+Reception

+Variety called the film a "good-looking but convoluted period romp."